 What’s In It For the Miners?

-Miners are incentivised by a bitcoin reward for finding a valid block.
+Miners are incentivized by a bitcoin reward for finding a valid block.
 This block reward constitutes the “mint,” and is how new coins are introduced into circulation.
 Successful miners are also entitled to all transaction fees in that block.

 Proof of Stake